brianl2/Midterm-Project-Lighthouselabs-/README.md

 # Mid-Term Project
-This repository cointains all the information you need to work on the Mid-Term project.
+This repository Contains the contents of the midterm project that Brian, Owen and Amir are working on
+- This repository was cloned from the Lighthouse-labs repository which can be found here https://github.com/lighthouse-labs/mid-term-project-I.git

 ## Hello and Welcome!!!